Private Matchings and Allocations: Private Max-Weight Matching

 Since bidders only bid if they have valuation greater than $\lambda$ for a good, and since the maximum weight matching has total valuation $\OPT$, at most $\OPT/\lambda$ bidders can be matched.
-Like before, we say goods are underdemanded or overdemanded: they either have final price $0$, or positive final price.
+Like before, we say goods are under-demanded or over-demanded: they either have final price $0$, or positive final price.

 There are at most $\OPT/\lambda$ true bids on the goods of the first type; this is because bidders are never rejected from these goods.
 Like before, write $s' = s - m$.
-Each counter of a overdemanded good shows $s'$ people matched, so at least $s' - 2E$ bidders end up matched.
-Thus, there are at most \begin{mathdisplayfull} \fullfrac{\OPT}{\lambda (s' - 2E)} \end{mathdisplayfull} overdemanded goods.
+Each counter of a over-demanded good shows $s'$ people matched, so at least $s' - 2E$ bidders end up matched.
+Thus, there are at most \begin{mathdisplayfull} \fullfrac{\OPT}{\lambda (s' - 2E)} \end{mathdisplayfull} over-demanded goods.
 Each such good takes at most $s' + 2E$ bids at each of $1/\alpha$ price levels.
 Putting these two estimates together, the total number of bids $B$ is upper bounded by

 if $s' \geq 4E$, which holds since we are already assuming $s' \geq 4E + \frac{12E}{\alpha}$.
 Hence, we know the number of bids is at most

 Assuming $\alpha \OPT \geq 16 \lambda E$, we find $T \leq 24/\alpha^2$.